us0p/interview_preparation/management/planning.md

 ## Todo
+- [ ] Create a list of concepts to review every morning.
-- [ ] Create freelancer approach.
+- [ ] Create Morning routine that need to be executed every day.
-- [ ] Add metrics to experiences linkedin.
+- [ ] Change experiences from backend to fullstack in linkedin.
 - [ ] Change linkedin cover.

 ## Routine - 12h